 My Data Manager is a free and simple app available on both iOS and Andriod app stores.
 As with the bulit-in phone tracking apps it is not guaranteed 100% accurate but it does give you a good idea of how much data you are using.
 It also has a handy prediction feature which will warn you if you are predicted to go over your monthly data allowance.

 - Set Mobile Plan to your monthly GB data allowance eg. 15GB.

 - Set bill cycle dates as shown below from 20th of the month to 19th of the following month.

 - Set My Alarms to warn you when you are nearing your data limit.

 Netflix can use a massive 1GB of data per hour so if you watch just one movie you can use up to 2GB of your data allowance.
 We always recommend streaming video over Wi-Fi wherever possible but you can also manage your mobile data usage on Netflix from the app itself.

-Open the app and select Menu (this will either appear as in the upper-left corner or in the upper-right corner) → App Settings → Mobile Data Usage and set your data usage to Low (watch about 4 hours per GB) or Off (this will ensure you can only stream over a Wi-Fi connection)
+To watch Netflix over your mobile data connection, open the app and select Menu (this will either appear as in the upper-left corner or in the upper-right corner) → App Settings → Mobile Data Usage and set your data usage to Low (watch about 4 hours per GB) or you can set it to Off to ensure you can only stream over a Wi-Fi connection.